 The World Health Organization has called the first 6 weeks “the most critical phase” in the lives of new mothers and babies, and yet also “the most neglected period for the provision of quality care.”

-If you’re struggling emotionally or physically during your postpartum experience and you’re worried that it’s more than “normal” pain or emotions after giving birth, please contact your healthcare provider immediately.
+If you’re struggling emotionally or physically during your postpartum experience and you’re worried that it’s more than “normal” pain or baby blues, please contact your healthcare provider immediately.
 (Learn more about postpartum depression and anxiety here.)

 Anyone who has given birth knows it takes far longer for your body to feel like your own again.
 President Bill Clinton’s 1993 signature on the Family and Medical Leave Act (FMLA) could suggest that the US government considers this a 12-week-period.